 - Avoid hard foods – Do not chew hard foods like hard candy or ice.
 Doing so can break artificial teeth and cause damage to natural teeth.

 The closest substitute for natural healthy teeth is a dental implant.
 They make it possible to smile, eat, talk, laugh, and even kiss without worry.
-Dental implants are an excellent option that can help you live life your way with confidence!
+Dental implants are an excellent option at Nova Dental Center in Springfield VA, which can help you live life your way with confidence!